 The Athenian Acropolis and the Parthenon

-Other Famous Structures
+Other Notable Structures

-Elements of Ancient Architecture in Modern Interior
+Elements of Ancient Architecture in Modern Interiors

 The ancient style in interior design is experiencing a new wave of popularity today.
 Designers use classical architectural elements to create refined and timeless spaces.
 The most sought-after elements include: